 History of the Library

 In 1879, the year Thomas Edison invented the incandescent electric light, the little farming community of Chappaqua had a small library with approximately 475 books.
-It was located in part of a building at the end of King Street near the railroad tracks.
+Its history is fragmentary but we know it had ceased operations by 1897.

-In the spring of 1922, a group of women organized and found space in Lou Kopp's Coal and Feed Store, located across the tracks on King Street and near the current northbound entrance to the Saw Mill River Parkway.
+The history of the library as a continuing institution really begins in 1922 when Elise Hewitt Bayley had organized a committee of women volunteers to operate a library in a former grocery store.
+It was located on the west side of the railroad tracks near the current northbound entrance to the Saw Mill River Parkway. in a former grocery store.
 The library was open two afternoons a week.
 Inside there were a few long tables painted black, several Windsor chairs painted turquoise, and six low bookcases.
 By the end of the year, there were 2,683 volumes on the shelves, mostly gathered from people's attics and barns.

 By 1928, the community was convinced the library needed a building of its own to hold the ever-growing collection, then over 5,300 volumes, as well as the many community members who came to browse.
 The community raised the $20,000 needed by public subscriptions.
 The plans were drawn by Alfred Bussell and are believed to have been executed by Samuel Horsfall, neither of whom would accept a penny for their work.